pskfyi/minecraft-outlander-modpack/pack/config.md

 Configured to hide coords and biome names which IMO violate the vanilla aesthetic, and to prevent the map from rotating with the player which I found distracting and divergent from vanilla map behavior.

+## Natural Progression

+- Removed the ability to place pebbles because it has a bad interaction when you have a pebble in hand and right-click on a pebble on the ground, destroying the one on the ground.
+Removed placing sticks for parity.

+- Disabled the nagging popup that you don't have the right tool.
+It's on me to make sure pack players understand this, not a constant popup.

+- Disabled the damage effect when trying to mine an unmineable block because it triggers at inappropriate times when playing with a trackpad.

 ## Paragliders